|

 chemist who made major discoveries about germs (the English attribute

-vaccination to Jenner).
+vaccination to Jenner) and what is now called pasteurization.
+Think of that when you drink pasteurized milk.
 He had this idea of injecting antibodies

 to treat rabies; all French kids have seen the scene in which